michaelb/sniprun/README.md

 #### Generic interpreter limitations:

 - All interpreted languages get only bloc level support.
-- Compiled languages necessitate to run a a bloc containing a standart entry point (such as `int main(){....}` for C
+- Compiled languages necessitate to run a a bloc containing a standart entry point (such as `int main(){....}` for C)
-- the detected filetype must match the language name as written on the [project](https://github.com/prasmussen/glot-code-runner) page.
+- The detected filetype must match the language name as written on the [project](https://github.com/prasmussen/glot-code-runner) page.
 - The project is stale (no active development)

 ## Mentions & Support